zhall21102/PolyPrime/README.md

 - JavaScript uses Node.js and requires the readline-sync module
 - B was compiled with ybc, found here https://github.com/AlexCeleste/ybc
 - TI-BASIC was created in SourceCoder 3 (sc.cemetech.net).
 The human readable code is included under the line, it is not required for compilation.
+- The HTML implementation uses JavaScript embedded in HTML